 Employees of COMIDA may elect to participate in the NYS Public Employees Deferred Compensation Plan (the Plan) created in accordance with Internal Revenue Code Section 457.
 The Plan is available to all employees and permits the employee to defer a portion of his or her salary until future years, usually after retirement.
-COMIDA made no contributions to the plan in 2012 or 2011.
-At December 31, 2012 and 2011, the value of the Plan was \$89,471 and \$65,609, respectively.
+At December 31, 2013 and 2012, the value of the Plan was \$115,304 and \$89,471, respectively.